 Your shares will be voted in accordance with your instructions.
-If no choice is specified, shares will be voted FOR all nominees in the election of directors FOR re-approval of the material terms of performance goals set forth in the CBRL Group 2002 Omnibus Incentive Compensation Plan, FOR approva of certain amendments to the CBRL Group 2002 Omnibus Incentive Compensation Plan and FOR approval of the selection of Deloitte & Touche LLI as the Company's independent registered public accounting firm.
+If no choice is specified, shares will be voted FOR all nominees in the election of directors, FOR approval of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm, FOR the proposed charter amendment changing the name of the Company, FOR the proposed amendment to the Company's Amended and Restated Stock Option Plan and FOR the proposed amendments to the Company's 2002 Omnibus Incentive Compensation Plan.